MansourSol/Project-RNA-Angles/README.md

 contains all the intermediate files that are created along the workflow.

 Folder RESULTS :
-contains the various results obtained : the predicted classe and angles, and the MAE (mean absolute error).
+contains the various results obtained : the predicted classes and angles, and the MAE (mean absolute error).

 Folder SRC :
 contains the various programs of the workflow.